Some people describe Shared Lives as being 'like fostering for adults'.

 - Emergency respite care - immediate support whenever it's needed, for a family or a personal crisis, for example.*

-- Daytime support - this involves the carer and customer spending time together, either in the carer's home or out in the community doing things that are important to them.
+- Daytime support - this involves the carer and the person they are supporting spending time together, either in the carer's home or out in the community doing things that are important to them.

-*The customer would have their own bedroom in the house.
+*The person being supported would have their own bedroom in the house.

-How do I know that using the scheme is a safe option for me as a customer?
+How do I know that using the scheme is a safe option for me to use?

 Bury Shared Lives scheme is registered with the (CQC), who carry out regular inspections to make sure all our arrangements are being carried out safely.
-The CQC also check that carers and Bury Shared Lives scheme are taking what the customer wants into account in the placement and meeting the terms of their contracts.
+The CQC also check that carers and Bury Shared Lives scheme are taking into account what people who use the service want in the placement and that they are meeting the terms of their contracts.
 You can read our latest CQC report .

 Why should I use Bury Shared Lives?